 D. References for items previously used will be reviewed to ensure they comply with having been published within the last 5 years;

-E. Staff will provide the committee with a library of references/resource materials for use during meetings; and
+E. Staff will provide the committee with a library of references/resource materials for use during meetings;

-III.
+VI.
 Examination Format and Content

-A. The national certification examinations in nurse-midwifery/midwifery consist of items written in the multiple choice format.
+A. The national certification examinations in nurse-midwifery/midwifery consist of items written in the multiple-choice format.

-B. The content areas covered by the certification examination and the percentages of the total represented by each area are determined by the most recent task analysis completed by the Research Committee.
+B. The content areas covered by the certification examination and the percentages of the total represented by each area are determined by the most recent Task Analysis completed by the Research Committee.
 Knowledge and judgment abilities of both normal and deviations from normal will be tested for all clinical areas.

 C. At least two forms of the certification examination shall be constantly available for computer based testing.
 In general, each form of the certification examination shall remain in use for 12 months.
 However, the maximum active use of any form of the certification examination shall be 24 months.

-IV.
+VII.
 Examination Scoring and Standard

-A. A criterion-referenced pass/fail standard for each test form will be determined by Examination Committee members and the Test Consultant(s).
-A statistical report of item and test performance and the candidate critiques shall be reviewed periodically by Examination Committee members in consultation with the Test Consultant.
+C. A statistical report of item and test performance and the candidate critiques shall be reviewed periodically by Examination Committee members in consultation with the Test Consultant.

-C. The AMCB Board of Directors will be informed periodically of the pass rate of the first time, repeat and re-certification candidates.
+E. The AMCB Board of Directors will be informed periodically of the pass rate of the first time, repeat and re-certification candidates.